unsol/design/eth_interface.md

 -   `resultLength` **integer**
 -   `gas` **integer**

+**Returns**

-Returns **integer** Returns 1 or 0 depending on if the VM trapped on the message or not
+`result` **integer** Returns 1 or 0 depending on if the VM trapped on the message or not

 ## callDataCopy

-Copys the input data in current environment to memory.
+Copies the input data in current environment to memory.
 This pertains to the input data passed with the message call instruction or transaction.

 **Parameters**